HSLdevcom/jore4-flux/README.md

 To be able to create special resources (like secret provider mapping), you need to deploy the CRDs first with `./kubernetes.sh deploy:crd <stage>`

-#### Base Resource Templates

-The base resource templates can be found from `clusters/base`.

-`jore4-services` defines the basic Kubernetes services for jore4: hasura, frontend and ingress.
-The ingress defines how the HTTP requests are mapped to the Kubernetes pods.

-`jore4-secret-bindings` defines the resources required for mapping Azure key-vault secrets to the jore4 services.
-This is in a separate directory, because in some cases (e.g. for running the cluster locally) we want to map secrets using different volumes - like local files

 #### Cluster Definitions

-The actual cluster definitons can be found from `clusters/dev`, `clusters/test` and `clusters/prod`.
+The cluster definitons can be found from `clusters/dev`, `clusters/test` and `clusters/prod`.
 For example, `dev` includes the following:

 - `flux-sync.yaml` tells Flux what repository (`jore4-flux`), branch (`dev`) and folder